 A rhythmic flow through everything that lives

-s and stems and leaves
+The things with roots and stems and leaves

 The things with shells and fins and furs